-Rock concertgoers have suffered traumatic injuries and even deaths while attending performances over many decades.
-However, those who attend such events today are much more likely to be injured by someone crowd surfing, stage diving or "moshing" – activities unrelated to basic intentional torts like assault and battery.
+Rock concertgoers have suffered traumatic injuries and even deaths while attending performances.
+However, those who participate in such events today are much more likely to be injured by crowd surfing, stage diving, or "moshing" – activities unrelated to intentional torts like assault and battery.

 - Stage diving.
 Either a concertgoer or member of a performing band will leap from the concert stage into the crowd – expecting to be lifted above the heads of everyone and moved about for an uncertain distance while the music is playing;

 - Crowd surfing.
-This looks a lot like stage diving – however, it doesn't begin by someone leaping from a stage.
-Instead, concertgoers simply leap up into the air – or are lifted there by friends – and then hope they'll be moved about above everyone's heads as though "surfing" above the crowd.
-This activity either ends when a person voluntarily jumps down -- or people drop the person accidentally.
-Sometimes, the crowds are so thick with bodies forcefully moving around that they can't keep their arms raised long enough to continue supporting the surfers;
+This looks a lot like stage diving – however, it doesn't begin with someone leaping from a stage.
+Instead, concertgoers leap up into the air – or are lifted there by friends – hoping they'll be moved about above everyone's heads as though "surfing" above the crowd.
+This activity ends when a person voluntarily jumps down -- or people drop the person accidentally.
+Sometimes, the groups are so thick with bodies forcefully moving around that they can't keep their arms raised long enough to continue supporting the surfers;

 - "Moshing" or mosh pit activities.
 In general, "moshing" is a type of rough dancing with others that may include thrusting or hurling your own body up against someone else's while the music is playing.
 Actual separate areas are sometimes provided for this activity called "mosh pits."
 In other cases, concertgoers just claim space near their seats and start dancing in this manner.

-Most plaintiffs in these cases will usually allege that the performing bands, the venue owners, and the security teams failed to properly warn and protect all concertgoers against various dangers.
+Most plaintiffs in these cases will usually allege that the performing bands, the venue owners, and the security teams failed to adequately warn and protect all concertgoers against various dangers.
 Some of the most persuasive negligence arguments include claims that the defendants used festival seating and general admission tickets.
-These practices are much more likely to produce crowd-crush injuries and fewer barriers as those in attendance push forward, trying to get closer to the stage area.
-Open spaces are easier to develop as well – allowing many free-spirited concertgoers to simply begin "moshing" or dancing wildly near others.
+These practices are more likely to produce crowd-crush injuries, and fewer barriers as those in attendance push forward, trying to get closer to the stage area.
+Open spaces are easier to develop, allowing many free-spirited concertgoers to simply begin "moshing" or dancing wildly near others.

 Other common negligence arguments may include statements that the venue failed to provide adequate on-site medical care and/or the proper means for quickly transferring injured parties to nearby medical facilities.